 Minimizing the burden on TR participants and the IESO in conducting varying numbers of rounds.

 Each auction round is independent of all other rounds.
-TR market clearing prices are determined independently for each round, with the award of TRs based on the market clearing price for that round ().
-The portion of the available transmission capability allocated to each round increases in subsequent rounds, with the portion allocated to the final round being at least three times that allocated to the first round ().
+TR market clearing prices are determined independently for each round, with the award of TRs based on the market clearing price for that round (MR Ch.8 s.4.11.5).
+The portion of the available transmission capability allocated to each round increases in subsequent rounds, with the portion allocated to the final round being at least three times that allocated to the first round (MR Ch.8 s.4.11.10).
 Given the two-round configuration of a long-term auction, 25% of the TRs are allocated to the first round, and all remaining TRs are auctioned in the second round.

-The IESO makes any unsold long-term transmission rights available for the applicable monthly short-term auctionEach TR auction has a unique name that reflects the time associated with the TRs being auctioned ().
+Each TR auction has a unique name that reflects the time associated with the TRs being auctioned (MR Ch.8 s.4.11.2).
 The naming convention is TYPE_YYYYMMDD,

 Where,